lightly-io/workshop-sustainable-productivity/workshop-content.md

 - Increase employee well-being -> increased employee retention.
 - Increased well-being -> talent attraction.

+So these are our four "whys".

 I think one of the main reasons we have this problem is that we don't understand stress.
 We think it's no big deal.

 ## How stress affects the body
 Your body basically has two modes:
-The "Fight or Flight mode" (the sympathethic autonomous nervous system) which helps you fight bears and run away from danger.
+The "Fight or Flight mode" (the sympathetic autonomous nervous system) which helps you fight bears and run away from danger.
 Increased heart rate, sweating, dilated pupils.
 And the "Rest & Digest mode" which build up the immune system and, as the name suggests, digests food.

 We activate the Fight or Flight mode when we're stressed.
 That's OK - for a while.
 But what happens when we're in this mode for a longer time period?